 If an organisation chooses to issue personnel with organisation-owned mobile devices or desktop computers to access their organisation's systems or data, they should ensure that it does not present an unacceptable security risk.
-This can be achieved in part by either prohibiting its use for personal purposes or by enforcing the separation of work data from any personal data.
+This can be achieved in part by enforcing the separation of classified data from any personal data.

-Control: ISM-1482; Revision: 7; Updated: Sep-23; Applicability: OS, P, S, TS; Essential Eight: N/A

-Personnel accessing systems or data using an organisation-owned mobile device or desktop computer are either prohibited from using it for personal purposes or have enforced separation of work data from any personal data.
+Control: ISM-1482; Revision: 8; Updated: Dec-24; Applicability: OS, P, S, TS; Essential Eight: N/A Personnel accessing systems or data using an organisation-owned mobile device or desktop computer have enforced separation of classified data from personal data.